-Before taking any actions, you will want a second opinion from a San Diego trust attorney.
+Before taking any actions, you will want a second opinion by obtaining attorney services.
 It is possible, especially in the case of a trust, that the drafting attorney may be named to provide a different service related to the estate, such nominating the California successor trustee after the original trustee has died.

 This isn’t necessarily a questionable situation, though it is in your best interest to take your attorney’s interpretation of the trust’s terms under advisement.